kubernetes/enhancements/keps/sig-api-machinery/4222-cbor-serializer/README.md

 We expect no non-infra related flakes in the last month as a GA graduation criteria.
 -->

+- request and response content-type negotiation with 1.17 sample API server

 ### Graduation Criteria

 <!--